The Daily Telegraph: The Sunday Telegraph

 The Daily Telegraphs sister Sunday paper was founded in 1961.
 The writer Sir Peregrine Worsthorne is probably the best known journalist associated with the title (1961–1997), eventually being editor for three years from 1986.
 In 1989, the Sunday title was briefly merged into a seven-day operation under Max Hastings's overall control.
-In 2005, the paper was revamped, with Stella being added to the more traditional television and radio section.
-It costs £2.20 and includes separate Money, Living, Sport and Business supplements.

 Circulation of The Sunday Telegraph in July 2010 was 505,214 (ABC).

 Young Telegraph

 Young Telegraph was a weekly section of The Daily Telegraph published as a 14-page supplement in the weekend edition of the newspaper.
 Young Telegraph featured a mixture of news, features, cartoon strips and product reviews aimed at 8–12-year-olds.
 It was edited by Damien Kelleher (1993–1997) and Kitty Melrose (1997–1999).
 Launched in 1990, the award-winning supplement also ran original serialised stories featuring popular brands such as Young Indiana Jones and the British children's sitcom Maid Marian and Her Merry Men.
 It featured the cartoon "Mad Gadget" by Chris Winn, and a computer game Mad Gadget: Lost In Time (1993) and a book Mad Gadget: Gadget Mad (1995) were produced.

 In 1995, an interactive spin-off called Electronic Young Telegraph (EYT) was launched on floppy disk.
 Described as an interactive computer magazine for children, Electronic Young Telegraph was edited by Adam Tanswell, who led the relaunch of the product on CD-Rom in 1998.
 Electronic Young Telegraph featured original content including interactive quizzes, informative features and computer games, as well as entertainment news and reviews.
 It was later re-branded as T:Drive in 1999.